mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>sideLetter<strong> `object`

-JSON object descriptor that encloses the side letter properties.
+JSON object descriptor that encloses the side letter properties.Side letter is used for customized carry percentages for a particular investor.

 * <strong>managementFee<strong> `object` </br>
 Object descriptor that encloses the  information for management fee deduction.